Sup2point0/Assort/Yu-Gi-Oh/lore/Stranded Saga/The Stranded Saga.md

       <img alt="Catastropical Howler" title="Catastropical Howler" height="240px"
         src="../../../.assets/yugioh/stranded-saga/howler">
     </td>
-    <td> Wind that cuts, piercing through the landscape itself.
-Mountains have been torn down by its force. </td>
+    <td> There was nowhere to hide with rain that beat and wind that cut.
+They pierced the landscape, tearing down mountains and floating islands alike. </td>
   </tr>
   <tr>
     <th> Pyrovein </th>